jasonvan/prexel/README.md

     https://www.sublimetext.com/

-After downloading and installing Sublime Text, the “prexel” folder found alongside this file should be placed directly inside of the Sublime Text “Packages” folder.
-This is the plugin folder.
-Once inside, Sublime Text will automatically load the plugin.
-The “Packages” folder can be found in the following locations.
+After downloading and installing Sublime Text, navigate to the "Packages" folder for Sublime Text.
+This is where Sublime Text installs all third-party plugins.
+The "Packages" directory location for various operating systems can be found below.

 **Windows**